gurkult/gurkbot/CONTRIBUTING.md

 1. You must be a member of [our Discord community](https://discord.gg/W9DSfryp8Y) in order to contribute to this project.

-2. Your pull request must solve an issue created or approved by a gurkan lord.
+2. Your pull request must solve an issue created or approved by a Gurkan Lord.
 Feel free to suggest issues of your own, which lords can review for approval.

 3. If you have direct access to the repository, **create a branch for your changes** and create a pull request for that branch.
 If not, create a branch on a fork of the repository and create a pull request from there.
     * If PRing from your own fork, **ensure that "Allow edits from maintainers" is checked**.
 This gives permission for maintainers to commit changes directly to your fork, speeding up the review process.